Key themes from panel of the 50th Anniversary of AIB UK & I Chapter - History and Future

-Building on the inaugural session held at the Adam Smith Business School, University of Glasgow in 2020, AIB UK&I is hosting a second Speed-Mentoring Event for Women in AIB as part of the annual AIB UK&I conference.
+The AIB UK&I chapter hosts a Speed-Mentoring Event for Women in AIB as part of the annual AIB UK&I conference.
 The aim is to provide a supportive platform for junior faculty, early career researchers and doctoral students to engage in one-on-one interactions with senior women academic mentors through a series of focused conversations about career-related issues.
 Mentees will meet with mentors in a ‘speed-dating’ format.
 The mentor-mentee conversation is intended to provide helpful advice on a wide range of topics to women looking for answers and insights to career-related questions and challenges they are facing.

 We look forward to meeting you there.